harbour/core/README.md

-Note that Harbour is tuned to use 3rd party binary packages in their default, unmodified &ndash; "vanilla" &ndash; install layout created by their official/mainstream install kits.
+Note that Harbour is tuned to use 3rd party binary packages in their default, unmodified &ndash; "vanilla" &ndash; install layout created by their official/mainstream binary install kits.
 If you manually move, rename, delete or add files under the 3rd party packages' root directory, the default Harbour build process (especially Windows implib generation) might not work as expected.